 Attend an event.

-Growing up in a Latinx household, I often heard the “dicho” (or saying): “Dime con quien andas y te dire quien eres,” in other words, “tell me who your friends are and I will tell you who you are.”
+Growing up in a Latine household, I often heard the “dicho” (or saying): “Dime con quien andas y te dire quien eres,” in other words, “tell me who your friends are and I will tell you who you are.”

-Organizations like RAICES — a Texas-based organization that provides free and low-cost legal services to underserved immigrant children, families, and refugees — are at the forefront of the immigration crisis and actively working toward short and long-term solutions.
+• Organizations like RAICES — a Texas-based organization that provides free and low-cost legal services to underserved immigrant children, families, and refugees — are at the forefront of the immigration crisis and actively working toward short and long-term solutions.

-Support Latinx and Hispanic businesses.
+Support Latine- and Hispanic-owned businesses.

 Celebrate

-In Latinx and Hispanic cultures, food could be considered a core love language.
+In Latine and Hispanic cultures, food could be considered a core love language.
 From our morning pan dulce con cafe (sweet bread with coffee) to Spanish tapas to savory empanadas, food is the magnetic field that brings people together.

-Supporting your local Latinx bakeries or restaurants is a crucial way to show your appreciation and support for their labor of love.
+Supporting your local Latine bakeries or restaurants is a crucial way to show your appreciation and support for their labor of love.
 Want to take it a step further?
 Ask them if they offer gift cards so you can gift your family or friends a delicious experience too!

 Take a dance class with friends and family.